 Bathroom addition built onto the side of your house: $45,000 to $84,000

 Let’s start by asking yourself a few questions.

 Do you plan to do some, or all, of the work yourself?

 If you’re looking for low-cost, minor updates because a change is needed, you should look to home remodeling projects.
 They’re most often the cheaper route to a beautiful, new space.
-If you need extra space for a growing family, or you’re realizing your aging home needs to be gutted in some areas, you’re better off hiring a contractor to complete a home remodel.
+If you need extra space for a growing family or realize your aging home needs to be gutted in some areas, you’re better off hiring a contractor to complete a home remodel.

 Financing your remodeling projects

-Of course, you can also use a credit card, but get you’ll get a better interest rate when borrowing from your home equity.
-Plus, the interest on your mortgage is often tax-deductible* whereas the interest on your credit card is not
+Of course, you can also use a credit card, but you’ll get a better interest rate when borrowing from your home equity.
+Plus, the interest on your mortgage is often tax-deductible whereas the interest on your credit card is not.

 An even better approach is to speak with an expert regarding what makes the most sense for your financial goals.
 Our mortgage consultants can guide you through loan options, and they can customize a program specifically for your needs.
 Give us a call today to learn more.